Simone Dubois

-Simone Dubois (Ghent, 29 April 1910 – The Hague, 5 April 2001) was a Belgian translator, writer and researcher who lived and worked mainly in the Netherlands.
+Simone Dubois (29 April 1910 – 5 April 2001) was a Belgian translator, writer and researcher who lived and worked mainly in the Netherlands.
 She became known in particular for research into and translations of the work of Belle van Zuylen, of whom she wrote two biographies.
 Dubois devoted 40 years of her life to this French-language writer.

 Biography

 Dubois' parents were bilingual and non-religious.
 Dubois went to the girls' high school in Ghent, humanities department.
 Because of her poor health, she did not continue her studies.
 When Dubois' family moved to Brussels, she studied at the fashion academy.
 She also took an evening course in stenography and at the age of twenty went to work as a secretary at the Hollandsch Weekblad, a periodical intended for Dutch people living in Belgium, for which she managed the administration and advertisements.

 With the German invasion of Belgium (1940), Dubois went to work as a volunteer for the directorate-general of the Red Cross.
 She continued to do so throughout the war.
 She also worked for the Belgian women's movement YWCA, which delivered letters to soldiers in the city.

 In 1942, she met the writer Pierre H. Dubois, whom she married on 12 June 1943.
 Dubois became the mother of two sons.
 She worked with her husband, who was also a journalist.
 Although she positioned herself as the wife of the writer Dubois, Simone Dubois considered the emancipation of women to be ‘the most important development in the [twentieth] century’.
 They had lived in the Netherlands since 1949.